Xilinx/XRT/src/runtime_src/doc/toc/execution-model.rst

 1. Load xclbin using DOWNLOAD ioctl
 2. Discover compute unit register map from xclbin
-3. Allocate data buffers to feed to the compute units using CREATE/MAP ioctl calls
+3. Allocate data buffers to feed to the compute units using CREATE_BO/MAP_BO ioctl calls
-4. Migrate the data
+4. Migrate input data buffers from host to device using SYNC_BO ioctl
-5. Allocate an execution command buffer using CREATE/MAP ioctl call and fill the command buffer using data in 2 above and using the format defined in ert.h
+5. Allocate an execution command buffer using CREATE_BO/MAP_BO ioctl call and fill the command buffer using data in 2 above and following the format defined in ert.h
 6. Submit the execution command buffer using EXECBUF ioctl
 7. Wait for completion using POSIX poll
+8. Migrate output data buffers from device to host using SYNC_BO ioctl
-8. Release data buffers and command buffer
+9. Release data buffers and command buffer